 How much each spouse earns;

 Whether one spouse stayed home to raise the children;

 How much debt the couple has.

 Everything you and your spouse acquired during the marriage is subject to equitable distribution laws regardless of who purchased the property and whose name is on it.
 Even if one party earned significantly more during the marriage, the court will still strive to make the property division equitable.

 If one spouse attempts to hide assets, the court will consider that as well.
 In the end, one spouse can end up with anywhere between one-third and two-thirds of the couple’s assets, although this is a guideline.

 Dividing the Property

-Some assets that a couple owns can't be easily halved, such as a family business or home.
-In cases like these, the court may order you and your ex-partner to sell certain marital property to divide the asset.
-If one of you wants to keep the home, it's possible to pay the other spouse for half of the value, or whatever amount the court determines is equitable.
-If you run a family business and are the only spouse involved, the court might give you the business and order you to pay your spouse or award your spouse other property to compensate for the business's value.
+Some assets that a couple owns can’t be easily halved, such as a family business or home.
+In cases like these, the court may order you and your ex-partner to sell the certain marital property to divide the asset.
+If one of you wants to keep the home, it’s possible to pay the other spouse for half of the value, or whatever amount the court determines is equitable.
+If you run a family business and are the only spouse involved, the court might give you the business and order you to pay your spouse or award your spouse other property to compensate for the business’s value.